jsmithabq/dsn/README.md

+DSN
+---

+A simple distributed sensor network for Yaak

 The complete DSN distribution contains the source files, DSN-dependent libraries/jar files, and other files.
 In order to build the source distribution, you must have already installed